 James Cron occupied the house until his death in 1935.
 He willed the property to Frederick Robert Cron, a son from his second marriage to Emma Martin.
 Robert raised his family at Thornhill, living there until his death in 1972.

-The house now serves as a bed and breakfast establishment, Rose Manor Inn.
+The house now serves as a bed-and-breakfast and event space, Belle View Manor Inn.

 Sources & Further Information